muenalan/btest/README.md

 ## bt_declare subtestname
 Declare a subtest, as part of a test (bt_begin/bt_end).

+Important: This statement is required with a status function, such as: bt_ok, bt_nok, bt_skip.

 ## bt_comment arg [ ... ]
 Append a command to the testlog.
-Will be only visible when bt_summary is called.
+Will not printed, as it is appended to the testlog.
+Included into bt_summary output.

 ## bt_ok
 Append *ok* status to the testlog.